BitJag/ubuntu-rmvlib-install-scripts/README.md

 If you don't get any errors while compiling and linking the example program, everything should be built/installed correctly.

 ## Uninstall
 If you make changes to the script, and/or you have run this installer script before, **it is suggested that you run the uninstall script** before re-running the installer script.
-Navigate to the location of the uninstall script and run the followint command:
+Navigate to the location of the uninstall script and run the following command:

     sh ./rmvlib_uninstall.sh